haydemir/Turta-Alexa/README.md

   ### Turta is ready for Alexa commands
     Alexa commands
   ```
-  To activate turta: Alexa, open voice of Turta
+  To activate turta: Alexa, open Turta

-  To on/off relays: Alexa, turn off/on relay 1/2
+  To on/off relays: Alexa, turn off/on relay one/two

   To get temperature: Alexa, what is temperature?

   Or
   to command Turta directly

-  Alexa, ask turta turn off/on relay 1/2
+  Alexa, ask turta turn off/on relay one/two

   Alexa, ask turta what is temperature?
   ```